-4.1.4 Decentralized Real-Time Monitoring of Network-wide Histogram

-Distributed solutions for the aggregation of local variables usually push the aggregation function inside the network and aggregate the partial result in a decentralized way.
-Such solutions prove to be very efficient and exhibit good load balancing properties, along with increased robustness and resilience to network dynamic [59][56][57].
-However, they are individually tailored for the specific envisioned functionality and cannot be used in case the management station switches the objective function.
+4.1.4 Decentralized Real-Time Monitoring of Network-wide Histogram individually tailored for the specific envisioned functionality and cannot be used in case the management station switches the objective function.
 E.g., a single instantiation of a distributed protocol designed for aggregating SUM cannot provide an answer for a MAX or MIN query at the management station; hence a new instantiation of a different protocol is required.
-To address this, one option is to design a distributed protocol that provides the management station has the flexibility of applying locally any desired statistical function, either sequentially, or in parallel, e.g., SUM, MIN and MAX queries can be answered in the same time only through local manipulation of the aggregate histogram.
+To address this, one option is to design a distributed protocol that provides the management station with an accurate estimate of the histogram of the monitored local variable.
+Based on the estimate obtained through a single protocol instantiation, the management station has the flexibility of applying locally any desired statistical function, either sequentially, or in parallel, e.g., SUM, MIN and MAX queries can be answered in the same time only through local manipulation of the aggregate histogram.